dgny01/system-notes.md/README.md

 “Five runs showed the same direction, so it wasn't random.”
 This reduced the likelihood that I was looking at a one-off fluctuation, although five runs are still limited and I haven't done a full statistical analysis.

+Okay.
+Your benchmark shows roughly 29% higher mean latency and 23% fewer completed requests.
+But Docker showed that the victim was still using around 104% CPU and around 40 MiB of memory.
+Why isn't docker stats enough to diagnose the problem?
+Why did you need perf?

+---Docker stats wasn't enough because it mainly showed me resource utilization.
+The victim was still using around the same CPU and memory, even though its performance was worse.

+So I needed to look deeper into how the CPU was executing the workload.
+I used perf to measure task-clock, cycles and instructions, and I calculated IPC.
+I also looked at effective CPU frequency.

+This helped me see that the victim was getting roughly the same CPU time, but its frequency and IPC were lower during interference.
+It still didn't tell me the exact root cause, but it gave me more information than CPU and memory utilization alone.